Art rock: Background

-The boundaries between art and pop music became increasingly blurred throughout the second half of the 20th century.
+In the academic perspective of music critics, such as those for The New York Times, high art and pop music increasingly engaged with each other throughout the second half of the 20th century.
 The first usage of the term "art rock", according to Merriam-Webster Online Dictionary, was in 1968.
 As pop music's dominant format transitioned from singles to albums, many rock bands created works that aspired to make grand artistic statements, where art rock would flourish.
 As it progressed in the late 1960s – in tandem with the development of progressive rock – art rock acquired notoriety alongside experimental rock.

 Proponents

 The earliest figure of art rock has been assumed to be record producer and songwriter Phil Spector, who became known as an auteur for his Wall of Sound productions that aspired to a "classical grandiosity".
-According to biographer Richard Williams: "[Spector] created a new concept: the producer as overall director of the creative process, from beginning to end.
+According to biographer Richard Williams, "[Spector] created a new concept: the producer as the overall director of the creative process, from beginning to end.
 He took control of everything, he picked the artists, wrote or chose the material, supervised the arrangements, told the singers how to phrase, masterminded all phases of the recording process with the most painful attention to detail, and released the result on his own label."
-Williams also says that Spector transformed rock music as a performing art into an art that could only exist in the recording studio, which "paved the way for art rock".
+Williams also says that Spector transformed rock music from a performing art into an art that could only exist in the recording studio, which "paved the way for art rock".